rks101/Cimpl/README.md

 # Cimpl
 C - learn to implement

 Play with these simple programs on your own!
-I will add more code snippet.
+I will add more code snippets.

 Do not expect direct answers!
-This way you will not miss the fun of learning and discovering them by yourself.
+The idea is you should not miss out on the fun of learning and discovering things by yourself.

-**Compiler**: I highly recommend using **clang** (a front-end from LLVM project) for C because of its verbose and more descriptive message diagnostics, especially when things go not-as-you-desired.
-You should be spending more time to solve the problems rather than working on strange looking and mis-placed error messages as produced by others.
+**Compiler**: I highly recommend using **clang** (a front-end from the LLVM project) for C/C++ because of its verbose and more descriptive message diagnostics, especially when things go not-as-you-desired.
+You should be spending more time solving the problems rather than working on strange-looking and misplaced error messages as produced by others.

-**Online plaground**: cplayground.com - for C/C++ programers to quickly try out and  check things!
+**Online playground**: cplayground.com - for C/C++ programmers to quickly try out and check things!
+Also, see onlinegdb.com and compare both for the output, error messages, and warnings displayed.

 **Practice**:
 Try solving some of the problems listed under [Project Euler archives](https://projecteuler.net/archives).
-Another reference for practice is [CodingBat](https://codingbat.com/java)
+Another reference for practice problems is [CodingBat](https://codingbat.com/java)

 **Reference**: